Iveco Logo

 Meaning and History

 The merged company was officially registered in January 1975.
-After merging five companies into one, she started active activities since it was created to rationalize the existing range.
+After merging five companies into one, she began operations to rationalize the existing range.
 The company has increased its production capacity and expanded its dealer network, which already numbers over 5,000 points of sale and service in more than 160 countries worldwide.

 In addition, the new structure has embarked on developing engines for heavy trucks and buses, introduced several personal lines, and offered excellent commercial vehicles to customers.
-She has repeatedly sponsored various international events, such as the Olympic Games, sports cups, expeditions, championships, and races to increase credibility and gain consumer confidence.
+She has repeatedly sponsored international events, such as the Olympic Games, sports cups, expeditions, championships, and races, to enhance credibility and build consumer confidence.

-Thanks to this thoughtful approach and vigorous activity, the company has popularized itself; therefore, it is well known worldwide.
-The first corporate logo was presented immediately after the opening – in 1975.
-It reflected the elements of the identity of the enterprises belonging to the general group.
+Thanks to this thoughtful approach and vigorous activity, the company has become well known worldwide.
+The first corporate logo was presented immediately after the opening in 1975.
+It reflected the identity elements of enterprises in the general group.
 During all this time, she had four emblems.

 What is Iveco?